-GoPro is practically synonymous with action cameras, and the company has continued to refine its offerings each year.
-That said, we haven't tested models like the GoPro Max.
-You can typically rely on GoPro cameras to have excellent build quality, high resolution and frame rates, and a solid companion app, making GoPros a sure bet if you want a high-quality action camera.
+GoPro is practically synonymous with action cameras, and the company has continued to expand its offerings year after year, whether you're looking for a traditional action camera or a 360-degree camera like the GoPro Max.
+You can typically rely on GoPro cameras to have excellent build quality, high resolution and plenty of frame rate options, and a solid companion app, making GoPros a sure bet if you want a high-quality action camera.

 Jan 04, 2022: Minor updates to text for clarity and accuracy.

 Dec 10, 2021: Renamed the GoPro HERO9 Black to 'Best Value GoPro'.

 Nov 08, 2021: Substantial article restructuring.
 Replaced GoPro HERO9 Black with GoPro HERO10 Black as 'Best GoPro'.
 Replaced GoPro HERO7 Black with GoPro HERO8 Black as 'Best Budget GoPro' due to current availability.
 Recategorized GoPro HERO9 Black as the 'Best GoPro For Vlogging'.